hazelcast/hazelcast-code-samples/hazelcast-integration/amazon-ec2/README.md

 Additionally for the AWS provider to work you'll need to add a dummy box to Vagrant

 `vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`
+## Build the Java Binaries

+Before we can deploy anything we need to build the java project and generate the jar file with dependencies.

+`mvn assembly:assembly' at the project root.

 ## First Steps (Virtual Box as a provider)